jerostax/Node-React_Emaily_App/README.md

 #### 3.1.2 - Setup in index.js

-Require passport and passport strategy (for google oauth)
+- Require passport and passport strategy (for google oauth) in index.js :

 ```js
 const passport = require('passport');
 const GoogleStrategy = require('passport-google-oauth20').Strategy;
 ```

-Create a new instance of GoogleStrategy
+- Create a new instance of GoogleStrategy :

 ```js
 passport.use(new GoogleStrategy());